IoTThinks/SkyMesh/firmware/README.md

 # Custom Meshcore Firmware
-Custom firmware files here are for Meshcore.
+Custom firmware files are for Meshcore.
 * Based on MeshCore and compatible with MeshCore.
 These features will be pushed to MeshCore for public use.
 * Have more experimental / advances features.
 * The firmware is provided as it is without any warranty or support.